How to cancel Plusnet broadband

 Can I leave if Plusnet raises its prices?

-Thanks to an Ofcom ruling, if Plusnet raises its prices, you're entitled to cancel with no penalty even if you're still in your contract.
-The catch?
-You must cancel within 30 days of being informed.
-So keep on top of mail and emails from Plusnet.
-This ruling applies to all broadband providers.
+Thanks to an Ofcom ruling, if Plusnet raises its prices mid-contract, you're entitled to cancel your service with no penalty.
+You must however, cancel within 30 days of being informed.